What is CRM software? Do you need it? If you do need it, do you know why? What type do you need, and how do you go about choosing it?

 Just what is CRM software?

-You probably already know the answer to that – you wouldn’t be here otherwise, I guess.
+You probably already know the answer to that – you wouldn’t be here.
+Otherwise, I guess.
 But let’s start at the beginning so we can all take the journey together.

-When it comes to managing a streamlined and efficient sales process – one that delivers visible results time after time – CRM software might just be the most import weapon that you can have in your sales arsenal.
+When it comes to managing a streamlined and efficient sales process – one that delivers visible results time after time – CRM software might just be the most important weapon that you can have in your sales arsenal.